pinot-contrib/pinot-docs/README.md

 **Enterprise application development**

-For application developers, Pinot is best viewed as an immutable aggregate store that sources events from streaming data sources, such as Kafka, and makes it available for a query using SQL.
+For application developers, Pinot is best viewed as an aggregate store that sources events from streaming data sources, such as Kafka, and makes it available for a query using SQL.

 As is the case with a microservice architecture, data encapsulation ends up requiring each application to provide its own data store, as opposed to sharing one OLTP database for reads and writes.
 In this case, it becomes difficult to query the complete view of a domain because it becomes stored in many different databases.
 This is costly in terms of performance since it requires joins across multiple microservices that expose their data over HTTP under a REST API.
 To prevent this, Pinot can be used to aggregate all of the data across a microservice architecture into one easily queryable view of the domain.

 Pinot [tenants](https://docs.pinot.apache.org/basics/components/tenant) prevent any possibility of sharing ownership of database tables across microservice teams.
 Developers can create their own query models of data from multiple systems of record depending on their use case and needs.
-As with all aggregate stores, query models are eventually consistent and immutable.
+As with all aggregate stores, query models are eventually consistent.

 ## Get started